LingoNMBU/FYS4150-Project-2/README.md

 g++ problem2.cpp -o problem2.exe  -larmadillo

-comment: The program print the eigenvalues and eigenvectors of the two methods
+comment: The program printa the eigenvalues and eigenvectors of the two methods

 max_val_test.cpp (problem3):